 Future improvements on the site may include adding additional nature trails and secondary loops, and potentially an elevated boardwalk system along the northern bank of Nippersink Creek.

-Historically, in the early nineteenth century there was a place known as Bailey’s Grove which encompassed 1,000 acres of nearly continuous woodland.
-As European settlers ventured into northern Illinois, the grove was reduced to approximately 150 acres of scattered timbered fragments interspersed with cleared groves and farm fields.
+In the early nineteenth century, this area known locally as Bailey’s Grove was 1,000 acres of nearly continuous woodland.
+As European American settlers built farms and homesteads in northern Illinois, groves such as this provided fuel, lumber and fence posts.
+By 1990, when acquisition of the site began, Baileys’ Grove had been reduced to approximately 150 acres of scattered timbered fragments interspersed with pastures and farm fields.

 Like most properties in McHenry County, a majority of this site was used for agricultural production.
 Previous owners who resided here in 1970s and 1980s fondly referred to their place as Will-O-Wisp Farm.
 They documented that corn and soybeans grew on the property and prior to their arrival cows pastured in the woods.
 By 1973, when grazing ceased, young oaks reseeded themselves.
 In 1977 the former residents planted red and white 6” pine seedlings (west of the pond).
 Other land tales from this era tell of a wild plum tree (“perfect for making jelly”), an old red apple tree and a pear tree that grew near the homestead, as well as raspberries, blackberries, mulberries and strawberries that grew wild in the woods.
 Fox, bobcat, beaver, muskrat, deer chipmunks, skunks, squirrels and raccoon roamed the woods while duck, frogs, fish and turtles made use of the pond.
 During much of the tenure of Will-o-Wisp Farm the woods were included in the Illinois Conservation Department’s Acres for Wildlife program.